SabrinaPL/1dv610-L3/testreport.md

 # Test report

-The PhotoAssistant library has been tested with automatic unit tests (Jest) and also in a simple test application environment (found in the test-app folder) in the browser.
+InstaGallery web app has been tested manually both locally (in browser with Vite) and in production environment (Netflify).

 ## System version